-Vinegar is excellent at masking Mice urine odor!
+Vinegar is excellent at masking urine odor too!

 The only drawback to using vinegar (aside from the fact vinegar does not have anti-bacterial properties) is the smell.
 Although the odor of vinegar is strong, it does not last long.

-Consider buying a steam cleaner, because if your home is a target for Mice infestation, it can be a very good tool in your arsenal!
-This is especially true if you are getting rid of Mice urine odor on clothing or carpet.
-The steam will penetrate the material and will ensure a fuller clean.
+Consider buying a steam cleaner, because if your home is a target for a mice infestation, it can be a very good tool in your arsenal!
+This is especially true if you are getting rid of mice urine odor on clothing or carpet.
+The steam will penetrate the material and will ensure a fuller and deeper clean.